nbetts2020/MoE-Asset-Pricing/README.md

 **Fixed Limit on New Data per Batch**

 In order to prevent the model from overfitting to new data, a fixed limit is imposed on the amount of new data that can be included in each training batch.
 Specifically, the number of new data samples is capped (e.g., 8 samples per batch).
 When a larger batch of new data is available, it is divided into multiple smaller batches that adhere to this limit.
-For instance, let's say the number of new samples is 44:
+For instance, let's say the number of new samples is 44 and the fixed new data limit is 8:

 **No Fixed Limit**